LeanneStoDomingo/recurtion/README.md

 3. Fork the repl ![fork button](images/fork_repl.png)

-4. Open the forked repl and go to the **Secrets** tab on the left hand side
+4. The forked repl should open.
+Go to the **Secrets** tab on the left hand side

 5. Click on **Open raw editor**\
 ![raw editor button](images/secrets_json.png)